 The RHS paper points out that ‘most ‘history of medicine’ journals identified from the DOAJ are not fit for purpose for high-calibre UK History research publications’ (page 3).
 We agree 100% that our coverage of SSHA journals is not good enough and this is something that we are actively tackling this year.

-In 2015, DOAJ tightened its acceptance criteria and made all the 10 000+ indexed journals reapply to remain indexed.
+In 2014, DOAJ tightened its acceptance criteria and in 2015* made all the 10 000+ indexed journals reapply to remain indexed.
 Many SSHA journals failed to submit a re-application to us, or didn’t meet enough of the criteria to remain indexed.
 It is not enough to expect these journals to simply come to us and apply.
 We must go to them and help them understand why being indexed in DOAJ is a good thing, but we cannot do it alone.
 With this post, we are putting out an open call to representative groups in the social sciences, humanities and arts to collaborate with us and help us to identify journals that are fit for purpose, and which should be indexed in DOAJ.

 The current draft of the Plan S requirements disfavour any journals, SSHA or otherwise, that do not charge APCs and these are exactly the journals that DOAJ is trying to protect and promote.